Acidham/recent-files-in-folders/README.md

    3. Delete folder from configuration
 4. Press `ENTER` to open the underlying file
 5. Press `CMD` to reveal in Finder
+6. Press `Tab` to enter File action on selected file

 ## Advance Configuration